Unproven allegations would not have barred Janner from peerage, says Blair

 Tony Blair would not have deemed allegations of child sexual abuse involving former Labour MP Greville Janner a reason to prevent him being appointed to the House of Lords, an inquiry has heard.

-The former prime minister said he “would have known” about the claims made against Lord Janner by disgraced care home boss Frank Beck during his trial for historical abuse in Leicestershire when he put forward Lord Janner’s name for a peerage in 1997, weeks after he swept to power.
+The former prime minister said he “would have known” about the claims made against Lord Janner when he put forward his name for a peerage in 1997, weeks after he swept to power.

 But he told the Independent Inquiry into Child Sexual Abuse (IICSA) that he was also aware that the allegations had been investigated by police and that Lord Janner himself “vigorously denied” them.